Store Hours

 Transplant Young Plants Into Their New Homes

-Place your transplants in the ground, then water them well.
-Blanket the surrounding area with mulch, marking where the plant is with a stick so you can easily find it among the grass clippings, old leaves, or straw.
+Place your transplants in the ground, then give them a generous drink of water — without drowning it.
+Blanket the surrounding ground with mulch, marking where the plant is with a stick or tag so you can easily find it among the grass clippings, old leaves, or straw.
 Consider putting up chicken wire or other protective measures if rodents or deer visit your yard regularly, as your sprouts may otherwise become a snack.

 Protect Your Garden With Mulch

-Finish it all off with compost and mulch.
-Mulch keeps your soil from drying out and controls weeds.
+Finish your flower bed with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger plants that bear more flowers and fruit.
+It may help foster larger plants that bear more fruit and flowers.
+Mulch controls weeds and keeps your soil from drying out.
 Mulch and compost can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

 Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding a pellet grill or artificial grass to your outdoor space.
 Shop for the fertilizer, seeds, and soil you need in the aisles of your Superstition Garden Center, online, or on our mobile app.
 Let's get growing together.

 1545 S Crismon Rd